oobabooga/text-generation-webui/README.md

   --lora LORA [LORA ...]
 The list of LoRAs to load.
 If you want to load more than one LoRA, write the names separated by spaces.
   --model-dir MODEL_DIR                          Path to directory with all the models.
   --lora-dir LORA_DIR                            Path to directory with all the loras.
-  --model-menu                                   Show a model menu in the terminal when the web UI is first launched.
   --settings SETTINGS                            Load the default interface settings from this yaml file.
 See settings-template.yaml for an example.
 If you create a file called settings.yaml, this
                                                  file will be loaded by default without the need to use the --settings flag.
   --extensions EXTENSIONS [EXTENSIONS ...]
 The list of extensions to load.
 If you want to load more than one extension, write the names separated by spaces.